alan-turing-institute/data-safe-haven/deployment/secure_research_environment/azure-runbooks/sre_build_instructions.md

 ## 9. Deploy initial shared compute VM
 ### [OPTIONAL] Create a custom cloud init file for the SRE if required
-  - By default, compute VM deployments will use the `cloud-init-compute-vm.template.yaml` configuration file in the `<data-safe-haven-repo>/environment_configs/cloud_init/` folder.
-This does all the necessary steps to configure the VM to work with LDAP log on etc.
+- By default, compute VM deployments will use the `cloud-init-compute-vm.template.yaml` configuration file in the `deployment/secure_research_environment/cloud_init/` folder.
+This does all the necessary steps to configure the VM to work with LDAP.
 - If you require additional steps to be taken at deploy time while the VM still has access to the internet (e.g. to install some additional project-specific software), copy the default cloud init file to a file named `cloud-init-compute-vm-sre-<SRE ID>.template.yaml` in the same folder and add any additional required steps in the `SRE-SPECIFIC COMMANDS` block marked with comments.

 ### Deploy a compute VM
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).